 We manage traditional separate accounts within most of our investment strategies.
-As of December 31, 2022, we managed 226 traditional separate accounts spanning 133 client relationships with our largest separate account relationship representing approximately 10% of our assets under management.
+As of December 31, 2023, we managed 212 traditional separate accounts spanning 128 client relationships with our largest separate account relationship representing approximately 11% of our AUM.
 These separate account clients include both institutional and intermediary channel relationships, such as pension and profit sharing plans, corporations, trusts, endowments, foundations, charitable organizations, high net worth individuals, governmental entities, insurance companies, commingled investment vehicles, investment advisers and other financial institutions, trustees of collective investment trusts and investment companies and similar pooled investment vehicles.
 The fees we charge on separate accounts vary by client, investment strategy and the size of the account.
 Fees are accrued monthly, but generally are paid quarterly in arrears.

 A number of our investment strategies are accessible to certain types of employee benefit plans through Artisan-branded collective investment trusts, or CITs.
 We act as investment adviser to the CITs and earn a management fee for providing this service.
-As of December 31, 2022, CITs represented approximately 5% of our assets under management.
+As of December 31, 2023, CITs represented approximately 5% of our AUM.

 Certain of our investment strategies are primarily offered through Artisan-sponsored unregistered pooled investment vehicles, referred to as Artisan Private Funds.
 For serving as investment adviser to Artisan Private Funds, we earn a management fee and, for certain funds, are entitled to receive either an allocation of profits or a performance-based fee.
-As of December 31, 2022, Artisan Private Funds comprised approximately 1% of our assets under management.
+As of December 31, 2023, Artisan Private Funds comprised approximately 1% of our AUM.

-In our reporting materials, unless otherwise stated, our "separate accounts and other" AUM includes assets we manage in traditional separate accounts, Artisan-branded CITs and Artisan Private Funds, as well as assets under advisement representing less than 1% of our assets under management, related to clients for whom we provide investment models but do not have discretionary investment authority.
+In our reporting materials, unless otherwise stated, our 'separate accounts and other' AUM includes assets we manage in traditional separate accounts, Artisan-branded CITs and Artisan Private Funds.
+In addition, assets under advisement related to clients for whom we provide investment models but do not have discretionary investment authority are also included within the 'separate accounts and other' category.
+As of December 31, 2023, these assets under advisement represented less than 1% of our